RedditRecs

 Reddit Icon

-marlonbrandoisalive • 15 days ago
+marlonbrandoisalive • about 1 month ago

 Shark lift off None of the robots will effectively take care of a lot of pet hair.
 Same with the cordless stuff.
 I tried a few different models… Loving the shark lift away though.